 I’ve made this dish more times than I can count.
 And, with slight variations in the spices used.
 But, each time, this recipe has been a huge success.

 So much of a success that I’m torn between making this or this Sweet Spicy Air Fryer Salmon for our small Christmas lunch.

-Christmas 2020 is going to be very, very different from years passed.
-Not only are we trying to follow CDC guidelines in all situations, but this Christmas eve leading into Christmas, we here in Atlanta, Georgia, are facing the possibility of snow!
+Christmas 2020 was very, very different from the years past.
+Not only were we trying to follow CDC guidelines in all situations, but that Christmas eve leading into Christmas, Atlanta, Georgia, also faced the possibility of snow!

 I realize that I am not equipped for handling snow and ice.
 Not only do I not have the equipment, I also do not have the mental capacity to cope with freezing temperatures – even with my two coats on!

 So, this Christmas, my daughter and I might just stay home and feast on this One Pan Israeli Couscous with Chicken.